 I enjoy working with and supporting others, seeing improvement as a result of positive change is what motivates me.
 Within my role I have enjoyed working with and inspiring others to bring out the best in them.
 I am also deeply passionate about quality Design and Technology education

-I have held the role of Head of Department at Upper Batley High School since Sept 2012.
-I was Teaching and Learning Manger for English at Birkdale High School from Sept 2009 to July 2012.
+I held the role of Head of Department at Upper Batley High School since Sept 2012 to June 2018.
+I was Teaching and Learning Manager for English at Birkdale High School from Sept 2009 to July 2012.

 Current role and responsibilities:

 I am currently a teacher of English at Upper Batley High School.
 My main responsibilities are to raise standards of pupil attainment and achievement within the English curriculum and to monitor and support pupil progress in English across the whole department area.
 I am also responsible for leading, managing and developing the English curriculum and ensuring the provision of an appropriately broad, balanced, relevant and differentiated English curriculum for all learners.
 In addition to my own teaching responsibilities, I develop and enhance the teaching practice of others and manage and deploy teaching and support staff and financial and physical resources in order to support the department action plan and SEF.